mathurin186/NutanixKarbon/README.md

 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

 2. Deploy and Scale Nginx container
-You can absolutely do some manual processes with creating, scaling, and deleting clusters.
+You can perform some manual processes with creating, scaling, and deleting clusters.
 Note: Take a few moments before running each command.
 Containers take time to build.

 ```